In these uncertain times, some people may be hesitant to embark on their largest investment: building a new home.

-From the start of your project with Hall & Hart, you will be working collaboratively with a holistic team of compliance and town planners, architects, interior designers, estimators, drafting, and construction personnel.
+From the start of your project with Hall & Hart, you will be working collaboratively with a holistic team of compliance and town planners, qualified, Senior designers, interior designers, estimators, drafting, and construction personnel.
 We will update pricing from real jobs that are currently being built as you design your home, ensuring accuracy and completeness.
-Our interior designers collaborate with our architects to deliver your design brief, and you will be assigned a dedicated Project Manager who will coordinate both our team and you the client, while completing much of the planning and approvals concurrently.
+Our interior designers collaborate with our qualified Senior designers to deliver your design brief, and you will be assigned a dedicated Project Manager who will coordinate both our team and you the client, while completing much of the planning and approvals concurrently.

 Making a Difference One House at at Time